 Create Custom fields to store information relation to the Tenancy Agreement Case Type – Property details, landlord details, term, rent etc

-A document and email template that will pre-populate from the custom fields and relationships that you’ll have created.
+An email template that will pre-populate from the custom fields and relationships that you’ll have created.

 Use our Email to Case functionality to store email conversations with tenants as well as import any attachments to individual cases (signed tenancy agreements, pictures of inventory etc)